 1. This year, PLES will use a Responsive Classroom approach in order to help build those trusting relationships between staff and students.
 This includes a morning meeting where students get to greet, share, do an activity and read a morning message every day.
 We also use a closing meeting to check on how the student's day went.
 We feel this helps to build relationships and engage our students.

-5. Path2Empathy, a curriculum created by our district's Middle School Counselor's, is used at PLES during the months of January and February.
+4. Empathy is taught at PLES during the months of January and February.
 During this time, students learn about what Empathy means through lessons and grades 2-6 are able to interview different groups of people (family members, school personnel, community members, each other or middle school students).
-This a collaborative effort that is a great learning experience for the students and a lot of fun for everyone.
+This is a collaborative effort that is a great learning experience for the students and a lot of fun for everyone.